 However, once a leak is secured, and they're no longer able to profit from it, hackers often openly announce, discuss, and offer to sell information on the leak.
 They may also try to sell any data from the leak that they downloaded and is no longer available to other hackers.

 Using a sample of our 56 reports, we found discussions between hackers, confirming that they're following our work.
 Hackers were actively trying to exploit the vulnerabilities covered in the reports we published or had previously accessed databases now made secure through our project.

 We made some interesting observations in our investigation, including:

 - One leak received tremendous attention after our report was published, with hackers even thanking each other.
-This suggested some people may already found the leak and released details about it before it had been disclosed and fixed.
+This suggested some people may have already found the leak and released details about it before it had been disclosed to the company and fixed.
 Alternatively, the company may have thought they fixed the issue, but the database was still accessible again later, due to another vulnerability.
 An issue like this is known as a fail-patch.

 Keep reading to see some notable examples.